 Most of the tourist buses will drop off and pick up cruise passengers at the open air market near Fort Christian.If you’re intersted in some beach time, take a trip over to the far side of the island to visit Megan’s Bay, which is consistently named one of the world’s ten best beaches.
 Frenchman’s Reef and Morning Star beach is a good choice and the reef is about 100 yards from shore.
 We would also recommend a visit to the sea life park, Coral World, especially if you have younger children with you.

 In addition to the great beaches St. Thomas has a number of snorkeling and diving opportunities.
-If the coral reefs interest you there are often day boat tours that go to some of the areas reefs and if it’s available during you day in port look into a trip to St. Johns, featuring one of the USVI’s land and underwater parks.
+If the coral reefs interest you there are often day boat tours that go to some of the areas reefs and if it’s available during you day in port look into a trip to St. Johns, featuring one of the USVI’s underwater parks.

 In Charlotte Amalie the main downtown shopping district stretches about ten blocks west from the Danish fort along the waterfront.
 The waterfront road is Veterans Highway and one block up is Kronprindsens Gade with dozens of interesting alleys and streets connecting the two.
 Stroll down the ten blocks of Kronprindsens Gade for some good duty free shopping or visit the shops, cafes and galleries in the alleys with names like Drakes Passage and Creque’s Alley.